umbraco/UmbracoDocs/Umbraco-Cloud/Security/index.md

 ### TLS support

 As of April 2020, we've deprecated support for TLS1.0 & TLS 1.1.
-TLS1.2 is the only supported TLS protocol going forward.
+TLS1.2 is now the default supported TLS protocol going forward.

 ### TLS Ciphers support